 Location: The lodge is on the private Mibirikani Group Ranch in southeast Kenya within sight of Mount Kilimanjaro.
 It adjoins Chyulu Hills National Park and is between Tsavo East and Amboseli National Parks.
 There is a private airfield at Ol Donyo, about a half hour drive from the lodge.
 The flight from Nairobi takes about an hour.

-Rooms: Ol Donyo Lodge has a maximum capacity of 20 guests in 10 suites.
+Rooms: Ol Donyo Lodge has a maximum capacity of 16 guests in 7 suites.
 All have private roof terraces with views of the waterhole, plains and Kilimanjaro.
 Each terrace can accommodate star beds for sleep outs.
-There are 2 standard suites without a pool and 6 suites with their own plunge pool.
-There are 2 connecting suites, each with an en-suite bedroom, and with a shared lounge and pool, making good family or group accommodation.
+There are 6 suites with their own plunge pool and 1 family suite.
 Every bathroom has a shower, deep bathtub, twin hand basins, a flush toilet, range of toiletries and an outdoor shower.
 Hairdryers are provided.
-All have ceiling fans and 4 suites have fireplaces.
+All have ceiling fans.
 There are mosquito nets in the bedrooms and for the star beds.
 All suites have power points for British large 3-pin plugs, and a safe.